JGoyd/Fourteen_Endpoints/README.md

 ## The Bigger Picture

 This isn't a proof of concept.
-These findings come from ordinary production iPhones — not jailbroken, not modified, purchased from carriers, running current iOS.
-Two devices.
-Two chipset generations (A14, A16).
+These findings come from ordinary production iPhones.... not jailbroken, not modified, purchased from carriers, running current iOS.
+Three devices.
+Three chipset generations.
 Same relay nodes.
 Same UUIDs.
 Same cloud.

 None of this is visible to the user.
 No alerts.
 No prompts.
 No battery drain.
 No suspicious apps.
 The phone looks and feels completely normal.
 The cloud operates entirely inside Apple's trusted infrastructure, carried by Apple's own signed processes.
 There is nothing for a user to notice, nothing for an antivirus to flag, nothing for a network monitor to catch.